ArrowM/Queue-Bot-2/README-dev.md

 1. Update the `src/db/schema.ts` file.
 2. If you add a new table, or need new querying methods, update the `src/db/store.ts` file and the `src/db/queries.ts` file.
 3. Run `drizzle-kit generate` in the terminal.
-The drizzle command will generate the necessary SQL migration files for you, which will then be applied as part of `npm start`.
+The drizzle command will generate the necessary SQL migration files for you, which will then be applied with `drizzle-kit push`.

 ## Misc